-UK-US initiative to study huge glacier
+Biggest ever Antarctic field campaign

 "There is still a question in my view as to whether Thwaites has actually entered an irreversible retreat," said Prof David Vaughan, the director of science at the British Antarctic Survey.

 "It assumes the melt rates we see today continue into the future and that's not guaranteed.
-Thwaites is clearly on the verge of an irreversible retreat, but to sure we need 10 years more data," he told BBC News.
+Thwaites is clearly on the verge of an irreversible retreat, but to be sure we need 10 years more data," he told BBC News.

 - Antarctica 'gives ground to the ocean'